Ozi-cheri/tic-tac-toe-game/README.md

  storage will be added allowing players to track their game starts over multiple sessions.
  * The user experience will be enhance by adding sound effects when placing markers and animations for game events like winning or drawing.

+ ## Solved Bugs

+ * After deploying to **Github**, I noticed that the title,play again button, instructions button,scoreboard were not well positioned on the page as intended.
+ The issue was due to missing and  incorrect Css styles.
+It was fixed by adding the appropriate Css rules to ensure they are all well positioned.

+ * The "How to Play" content, which explains the game instructions, was not properly displayed on the screen.
+The content overflowed the game board.
+I decided to adjust the css by adding modal box to display the content correctly.

  ## Deployment

 The site was deployed to Github pages through the following steps.